 “We have to worry about ourselves, preparing well and doing what we can to come away with the victory.”

 Catalans coach Steve McNamara has made three changes to his 19-man squad who travelled to Widnes last week.
+You can also check out the interwetten casino.
 Greg Bird and Thibaud Margalet return from injury while Alrix Da Costa has also been included.

 The trio replace injured duo Paul Aiton and Samisoni Langi and suspended prop Sam Moa.